The state of California contains about 4,800 mobile home parks. If you

 rent control ordinances.
 No matter what, the park must give you 90 days

-and a written notice before increasing your rent.
+and written notice before increasing your rent.

 Utilities are usually determined by metered use.
 However, utility fees